Not long ago a reader commented on the How To Series — thank you very much, by the way — but we, unfortunately, didn’t answer his question.

 For this post we’re going to assume you are replacing an old, worn shower enclosure rather than completely remodeling your bathroom.
 You will disassemble the old shower stall and replace a new one over the top, assuming that the drain connections and plumbing connections for hot and cold water are in good shape and do not need to be replaced or modified.

-If so, you may want to call a Staten Island plumber or plumbing contractor for assistance.
+If so, you may want to call a Staten Island plumber or plumbing contractor for shower plumbing assistance.

-Installing a new shower is more than just taking down a glass enclosure, for example, and putting up a new one, although that is possible.
+Installing a new shower is more than just taking down a glass enclosure and putting up a new one or knowing how to install show plumbing fixtures.
+If you’re looking to upgrade your shower, it’ll take more than that!

 Installing a new shower may also mean dealing with existing walls — is there tile or marble or does the shower already have a fiberglass enclosure?
 Will the shower pan need to be replaced?
 And so on.